-Searching for the Commanders next quarterback
+Searching for the Commanders’ next quarterback

 The goal has always been to find a long-term solution.
 But as Rivera discovered in his latter years with the Carolina Panthers and has found in Washington, the teams that win and win consistently are generally the ones with top-tier quarterbacks.

 “I’ll point to the fact that our first season here when we moved some people around and Alex Smith came in and we really saw that development and growth,” Rivera said recently.
 “That to me is what a good quarterback can do for you, is he elevates the play of the people around him.
-He manages the games, he distributes the ball and when needed, makes plays.
+He manages the games, he distributes the ball and, when needed, makes plays.
 That’s what you look for.
-That’s what you gotta have.”
+That’s what you’ve got to have.”

 [Finding a franchise QB is still the NFL’s toughest puzzle]

-The question is whether the Commanders can find that this year.
+The question is whether the Commanders can find that this offseason.

 While their options appear simple — trade for a veteran, sign a free agent, draft a rookie or maintain the status quo with Taylor Heinicke — each one is complicated by uncertainties and, of course, cost.

-Here’s a closer look at some of their options:
+Here’s a closer look at some of their potential options:

 Matt Corral, 23